sábado, 25 de abril de 2020

 Mythras: Formerly known as RuneQuest 6th edition, it almost got a supplement for playing in Glorantha (Adventures in Glorantha), but their authors lost the license before they could publish it.
 It has a level of crunch slightly higher than RuneQuest Roleplaying in Glorantha, but this also means it is also a lot more strategic.
 Read a review.

 OpenQuest: This a simpler version of RuneQuest, made for people who want lighter rules that are still similar to RuneQuest.
-The basic rulebook without art is free to download.
+The quick-start is pay-what-you-want.
 Plus, D101 Games also sells fanzines and adventure books for the world of Glorantha.

 Legend: This used to be the 5th edition of RuneQuest until Mongoose Publishing lost the rights to the RuneQuest name.
 Now it does not contain any reference to Glorantha, but the rules are similar to the 6th edition.
 However, Mythras is a much more refined version of these rules, so the biggest appeal of Legend nowadays is its price: 1$ for the PDF version.